...

 It is essential to appropriately treat sleep apnea and any resultant eye discomfort; therefore, you should see a physician.

-Use Antihistamines Or Allergy Medications To Alleviate Stuffy Nose.
+Use Antihistamines Or Allergy Medications

 If your nose is stuffy, try nasal spray or saline spray (neti pot) to continue using a CPAP machine.
 They are affordable and effective and help relieve stuffy nose and discomfort.